7ahiry/GitAutoCommit.vim/README.md

 ## Usage

 Do not enter a commit message to abort.
-Note that when new file is automatically added and commited.
+Note that when new file is saved, it is automatically added and commited.